digitalfabrik/integreat-app/README.md

 * Import this project (VCS > Get from Version Control).
 * Run `yarn` in the terminal to install all dependencies.

 This is a monorepository.
 That means it contains more than one project.
+For correct project dependent IDE settings open each contained project separately in your IDE (e.g. if you are developing web, open the web folder rather than the integreat-app folder).
-All in all it contains the following projects:
+This repository contains the following projects:

 * web:
     * Take a look at web/package.json to show all available npm scripts.